Advertising on Google is arguably one of the most effective ways to market your business.

 So, if you run a local shop and want to promote your brand for more foot traffic, demographic targeting is likely your best bet.

-On the other hand, if you operate in a very particular niche like old record resales, interest targeting may be better suited.
+If you operate in a very particular niche like old record resales, interest targeting may be better suited.

 The best way to determine which targeting method is right for you is to experiment.
 Try them all if you can to determine which best suits your business.

-Run Remarketing Ads on the Google Display Network
+2. Run Remarketing Ads on the Google Display Network

 If you’ve been using the internet, you’ve been a target of a remarketing ad.
 It’s that simple.